mbrancato/mbrancato.github.io/_posts/2021-12-28-rce-dataflow.markdown

 -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote=true
 ```

-So from here, what I believe is that the Java JMX port is open on the node, has no authentication enabled, and does not use TLS.
-The next problem is to understand how or when these could be accessed remotely.
+At this point, I know the Java JMX port is open on the node, has no authentication enabled, and does not use TLS.
 The Java process, however is being run within a container.
-The container may or may not be a privileged container or have access to the GCP metadata service.
 The container in question here ended up being `gcr.io/cloud-dataflow/v1beta3/beam-java11-streaming` and it was not run as a privileged container.

 ```
 mike@rce-test-03132132-eggq-harness-9kxv ~ $ docker ps